Yale-EEB354/finalproject/README.md

 http://genesdev.cshlp.org/content/11/7/815.full.pdf

 The methods I will use to do this are...
-I will start by gathering protein sequence data on NCBI for some of the main proteases essential to E. coli, then expand to other bacteria.
+I will start by gathering protein sequence data on NCBI.
+I will find a region within Lon protease that has a high consensus with other microbes.
+Some of the main proteases essential to E. coli, then expand to other bacteria.
-The E. coli proteases I will use are: ftSH, rseP, lepB, and lspA, ClpP, and Lon.
+A protease I will start with is: Lon.
-Then, I will gather protein sequence data on NCBI for some of the chaperones and co-chaperones essential to E. coli, then expand to other bacteria.
+Then, I will gather protein sequence data on NCBI for some of the chaperones and co-chaperones essential to E. coli, then expand to other microbes.
-The E. coli proteases I will use are: GroEL, GroES....
+The chaperone and Co-chaperone I will start with are: GroEL, GroES....

 For the minimum viable analysis, I will use the ___________ domain protein sequence from Lon protease to run BLAST and search for homologous regions in other proteases in different bacteria.
 I will upload this data to the Yale computing cluster (Grace), then run IQ-tree to make a phylogenetic tree of the homologous proteases from different bacteria.

-Thus, Each edge will represent a specific (homologous) protein region from different bacteria.
+Thus, each edge will represent a specific (homologous) protein region from different bacteria.
 I will run a bootstrap analysis and label my tree with the bootstrap values.
 I will also use R to estimate and compare evolutionary rates of time based on the phylogenies I create.

 I might use archaea as an outgroup?